Robertfarb/whiteboarding-curriculum/application-materials/resume/resume.md

 ### Communicate as an Engineer

-A good resume item does *not* read like a feature list on a product's website. **Always write at a higher-level about what engineering solutions you implemented.** Describe *engineering problems you solved* or the solutions you found in *implementing* those features.
+A good resume item does *not* read like a feature list on a product's website. **Always write at a higher-level about what engineering solutions and features YOU implemented.** Describe *engineering problems you solved* or the solutions you found in *implementing* those features.
 Employers want to hear about what kind of an engineer you are and how you approach problem-solving.

 ### Keywords are King